AI-Hypercomputer/xpk/recipes/Workload_create_pathways_super-slicing.md

 [XPK] Task: `GKE Cluster Get ConfigMap` is implemented by the following command not running since it is a dry run. kubectl get configmap golden-cluster-resources-configmap -o=custom-columns="ConfigData:data" --no-headers=true [XPK] gke_accelerator type not found in config map.
 Autoprovisioning is not enabled.
+[XPK] Task: `Retrieve resource policy` is implemented by the following command not running since it is a dry run. gcloud beta compute resource-policies describe tpu7x-640-4x4x20-placement-policy --project=golden-project --region=us-central1
 [XPK] Task: `Find cluster region or zone` is implemented by the following command not running since it is a dry run. gcloud container clusters list --project=golden-project --filter=name=golden-cluster --format="value(location)" [XPK] Task: `Get All Node Pools` is implemented by the following command not running since it is a dry run.